chilio/laravel-dusk-ci/README.md

 `configure-laravel` - sets up file permissions, generates laravel key, migrates and seeds db

 `start-nginx-ci-project` - configures and starts nginx with php-fpm

+`versions` - shows versions of included packages and enabled php modules.
+You can add it, to your `.gitlab_ci.yml` to get more detailed info about your testing environment.
+Note that this command works only in **chilio/laravel-dusk-ci:latest** for now...

 ### **Databases:**